Satur Ocampo: Activism

 Ocampo was a business editor of the pre-martial law Manila Times and was the founder of the Business and Economic Reporters Association of the Philippines.
 He is a lifetime member of the National Press Club.

-President Ferdinand Marcos declared martial law on September 23, 1972, and Ocampo, among others, went underground.
+After President Ferdinand Marcos declared martial law on September 23, 1972, Ocampo, among others, went underground.
 In 1973, Ocampo co-founded of the National Democratic Front (NDF), seeking to unite various anti-dictatorship forces.

 In 1976, he was arrested and incarcerated as a political prisoner.
 For the next nine years he was severely tortured in various prison camps.
 At one point, he shared a cell with detained Philippine Collegian editor-in-chief Abraham Sarmiento, Jr. Though tried by a military court for rebellion, he was never found guilty.
 In 1985, while on pass to vote at the National Press Club annual elections, he escaped from the soldiers guarding him and rejoined the underground revolutionary movement.
 At the time of his escape, Ocampo was the longest-held political prisoner in the country.

-After the dictatorship fell in 1986, President Corazon Aquino called for peace talks with the communists.
+After the Marcos dictatorship fell in 1986, President Corazon Aquino called for peace talks with the communists.
 Ocampo headed the peace negotiating panel of the NDF, which represents the Communist Party of the Philippines and the New People's Army.
 When the talks collapsed due to the killing of 18 farmers at a rally near the Malacañan Palace on January 22, 1987, Ocampo returned to the underground.

 In 1989, he was rearrested together with his wife, Carolina Malay.
 Three years later in 1992, a year after his wife was released, he was freed.
 Neither was found guilty of any crime.